About me

 When I work

-I work Monday to Thursdays during the day. my last session is at 5.30pm.
+I work Monday to Thursdays during the day.
+My last session of the day is at 5.30pm.

 Further information